 Through a collaborative, authentic process, members of CPED developed a Framework for EdD program design/redesign that supports creating quality, rigorous practitioner preparation while honoring the local context of each member institution.
 The CPED Framework (© 2018) consists of three components—a new definition of the EdD, a set of guiding principles for program development and a set of design-concepts that serve as program building blocks.
+Download a graphic presentation of the Framework.

 Members enter the Consortium at different points of considering a new EdD.
 As they engage in the Consortium, they utilize this Framework to design/redesign, evaluate and improve their programs.
 As such CPED members are often at different phases in the design/redesign process.
 A description of the three phases can be downloaded here.